 There are a number of reasons why your .htaccess file may be corrupted.
-To learn what some of these causes are and how to repair a corrupted .htaccess file on your server, go here:
+To learn what some of these causes are and how to repair a corrupted .htaccess file on your server, see this tutorial:

 In addition to the information above, check out this video on how to fix the WordPress 404 error from the team at MyThemeShop:

 (How to fix the WordPress 404 error.
 Video: MyThemeShop)

 More WordPress Troubleshooting Tutorials

 If you experience additional errors with WordPress, check out the tutorials in the section below: